-These vintage sandwich recipes in rhyme deliver poetry along with your picnic meal.
-Make delicious rhyming sandwiches that are fun to serve on any picnic or cultural occasion.
+These unique sandwich recipes in rhyme deliver poetry along with your picnic lunch.
+Make delicious rhyming sandwiches that are fun to serve on any cultural occasion or romantic outing for two.

 Rhymed Receipts for Any Occasion (1912)